jeanpierobom/jeanpierobom.github.io/_posts/2019-03-04-project-b-few-improvements.md

 Next, I added some sound effects to the game.
 Navigating the Unity Asset Store, I found two free, great SFX packs.
 So I selected sound effects from these packs and added them to the following objects/events:

 - Player jump
-- Game Over
+- Game over
-- Best Score
+- Best score
 - TV static
 - Zombies